Yes, Long Before!

-Jesus was not born in an urban centre.
+Jesus was not born in an urban center.
 His Royal Visit began in little Bethlehem.
-He was not surrounded by castle-like splendour or welcomed by the rich and famous.
+He was not surrounded by castle-like splendor or welcomed by the rich and famous.
 Some shepherds climbed the nearby hills to visit the stable.
 Cantatas did not perform soothing Christmas lullabies; cows and mules supplied the manger music.

 The new arrival wasn’t raised in the cultured courtyards of the wealthy.
 The unglamorous and insignificant town of Nazareth became His home until He moved to the fishing town of Capernaum.

 Regal robes were not draped over his shoulders.
 He wore street clothes just like the villagers.
-He never travelled in a sparkling chariot; in His sandals He walked the dusty roads day after day.
+He never traveled in a sparkling chariot; in His sandals, He walked the dusty roads day after day.

 His companions were not the elite nobility of earth.
 His entourage consisted of broken hearts He had mended, weakened bodies He had healed and broken lives He had salvaged and transformed.
 Rarely did He dine at tables sumptuously spread – fish and bread were His common food.